dkanada/beets-fetchartist/README.md

 ## Installation

+The plugin requires `pylast` and `requests` which can be installed using `pip`:

+	sudo pip install pylast requests

-Beets has to be configured to use the plugin, for example:
+Afterwards Beets has to be configured to use the plugin, for example:

 	pluginpath:
 		~/git/fetchartist/beetsplug